bwinkers/multicorder/README.md

 3. Full AWS Amplify integration (coming soon!)

 This was designed from the outset to work well with AWS Amplify and S3 Storage.
 We'll publish a number of sample apps that showcase the functionality.

+## Demo Site

+You can see the app [deployed on Netlify](https://eloquent-kowalevski-0dbda6.netlify.app/).

 ## Installing